 The enrollment process begins with scheduling a tour of the school.
 We typically offer school tours on Tuesdays at 10:00 am or Thursdays at 1:00 pm, although we are happy to make accommodations for any potential students and their families to visit our main campus.
 We offer enrollment packets at the close of the tours.
 After gathering the required materials, we will schedule an enrollment meeting to enroll the student, provided there are spaces for new students at that time.

 At enrollment, our first concern is to provide each student with the educational experience that will be most personally rewarding, while at the same time meeting state middle and high school standards.
 During the enrollment meeting, we will build a student education profile that will assist in creating a school experience that matches the needs of the student.
 During this meeting we will also collect fees and take the student's picture for a student ID.

-We do fundraising to fill in the gaps between what we receive from public funding and parent contributions, on one hand, and what it costs to provide a comprehensive, responsive educational program, on the other.
+We fundraise to fill in the gaps between what we receive from public funding and parent contributions, on the one hand, and what it costs to provide a comprehensive, responsive educational program, on the other.